bloominstituteoftechnology/Sprint-Challenge-Form-Management/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What are the required parts of class components?
+- [ ] What are the required parts of class components? a constructor, render, state, setState, componenetDidMount
 - [ ] Name at least three lifecycle methods?
+        componenetDidMount, componenetDidUpdate, & componenetWillUnmount

-- [ ] Why are forms used so often in web applications and software?
+- [ ] Why are forms used so often in web applications and software? is the best way to get data!

-- [ ] What advantages are there by using a forms library like Formik?
+- [ ] What advantages are there by using a forms library like Formik? easy integration to one's code, cleaner code.

-- [ ] Why do we write tests for our apps?
+- [ ] Why do we write tests for our apps? in order to make sure the user has a good experience on our application.
 ## Project Set Up

 Follow these steps to set up and work on your project: